mims-harvard/AIM2/README.md

-# BMIF203: Artificial Intelligence in Medicine II (Spring 2024)
+# Artificial Intelligence in Medicine II (BMIF 203 and BMI 702, Spring 2025)

 This repository contains the source code for the course website.